-Find reports that provide insights into consumer preferences and behaviour.
+Reports into consumer preferences and behaviour, market trends, and exports and trade.
 These reports use data, research, and the experience of the Economic Intelligence Unit within the primary sectors.

 What market insight reports are used for

 The Economic Intelligence Unit provides both general research as well as targeted reports.

 The reports help the primary sector find out about: